iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 Saving and sharing experiments is similar to [sharing regular project versions], done by synchronizing with DVC and Git remotes.
-DVC takes care of pushing and pulling to/from Git in the case of experiments, however.
+DVC takes care of pushing and pulling to/from Git remotes in the case of experiments, however.

 ```
   ┌────────────────┐      ┌─────────────────┐